 - Hand washing is required every 30 minutes

 MORE FOR YOUR SAFETY

-• For to-go and delivery orders, bags are safely sealed
+- For to-go and delivery orders items are place in closed containers and bags are sealed

 Order ahead on our Shack App + online for pick-up, or get your Shack fix delivered to your doorstep.